 The most dangerous roads in Goodna

-10 crash black spots in Goodna over the last 10 years, ranked by the number of people injured.
+10 crash black spots in Goodna over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Goodna ranks #77 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.